Ottoman Imperial Harem: Dolmabahçe Palace

-In 1842, the Dolmabahçe Palace started to be built.
-It was created for entertainment and "relaxation" purposes.
-In 1856, the palace became available to the sultans, their families, and the harem.
-The imperial harem chambers were placed at the back of Dolmabahçe Palace, and functioned much the same as within Topkapi up until the dissolution of the Ottoman Empire in 1922.
+The construction of the Dolmabahçe Palace took from 1842 until 1856.
+It was used by the sultans, their families, and the harem for entertainment and relaxation purposes.
+The imperial harem chambers were at the back of the palace, and they functioned in much the same way as those within the Topkapı Palace until the dissolution of the Ottoman Empire in 1922.

 Yıldız Palatial Complex

 The history of the Yıldız Palace begins in 1795 when Selim III built a pavilion there for his mother, marking a moment when valide sultans began managing and inhabiting their own hilltop estates.
 The complex later became widely known as having been the residence of the Ottoman Sultan Abdülhamid II, beginning in 1880.
 The palatial complex is demarcated by the Çırağan Palace on the waterfront and extending up to a valley between Besiktas and Ortaköy.

 After assassination attempts, Abdülhamid II moved his immediate family to the Yıldız Palace to live in a two-story mansion known as the Şale Kiosk.
 This became the new harem quarters following its location at the Dolmabahçe Palace.
 Given that this new site did not have enough space to support the number of women in the imperial harem, it was downsized with wives, unmarried sisters, and servants being moved elsewhere.

 In 2014 a project began to restore and refurbish the harem chambers at Yıldız Palace and open them to tourism.
 As part of this project, scholars and others began to research the harem architecture, ornate decor, furnishings, and everyday lives of its inhabitants.
 Much of this work has yet to be published.